 - MORE INFORMATION: How do you make social media work for your business?

+In order to have a strong total online presence you need to have a professional and strong social media presence.
 The main social media sites for professional services businesses to be on (in order of importance) are:

 LinkedIn - Bare minimum: Make sure you have a company page, and make sure all customer-facing staff have profiles that are linked to your company page.
 Good to have: Post regular updates on your company page.
 For individual profiles make sure you connect with your customers, prospects, and referral sources.
 Advanced: LinkedIn can be a great lead generation tool, depending on the type of customer you are targeting.